Big Island, Hawaii

 The eastern side (AKA windward side) of the Big Island is covered in green, lush, tropical rainforest.
 This is made possible by the large amount of rain that falls there, averaging around 140 inches of rain per year!
 This area is home to many of the Islands' waterfalls, and has interesting terrain, shaped by the rains and winds.
 Banyan and Bamboo trees are common, and grow to considerable size.

-To see where we went in Honokaa and to see an image of the great malasadas there - click here.
+Click here to see where we went in Honokaa and to see an image of the great malasadas there..

 Liliʻuokalani Park and Gardens is a 24.14-acre park with Japanese gardens, located on Banyan Drive in Hilo adjacent to the Grand Naniloa Hotel.
 The park's site was donated by Queen Liliʻuokalani, and lies southeast of downtown Hilo, on the Waiakea Peninsula of Hilo Bay.

-We had been told that turtles were quite frequent at one (or both) of these two beaches, and since both were just a short distance east from the hotel on Kalanianaole Street, we decided to visit both.
-Unfortunately, the turtles did not get the memo that we were looking for them, but we did find some pretty neat lagoons at these two locations.
+We had been told that turtles were quite frequent at this beach, unfortunately, the turtles did not get the memo that we were looking for them, but we did find some pretty neat lagoons.

 Akaka Falls State Park